manibomma/flutter/sampleapp/README.md

 10. Each screen is called a "Route" in flutter

 11. In Flutter, Navigator manages a stack containing the app's routes.
-Pushing a route on to the Navigator's stack updates the display to that route while popping it will return to the previous display
+Pushing a route on to the Navigator's stack updates the display to that route while popping it will return to the previous display. e.g : Naviagtor.of(context).push( MaterialPageRoute( builder : (context) {
+                    return Scaffold(
+                        appBar: AppBar(
+                        title: Text('Favourite Names'),
+                        ),
+                        body: Text('New Page'),
+                    );
+                }
+            )
+          )
+    MaterialPageRoute --> creates a new page route builder --> builds the primary content of the route